Guide to WordPress

 Most hosting providers offer a one-click WordPress installer through their control panel.
 With cPanel hosting, you can use Softaculous to get a WordPress site running in a few minutes.
 Our knowledgebase has a full walkthrough if you want step-by-step instructions: how to install WordPress.

 Once installed, you access your site’s admin area at yourdomain.com/wp-admin.
-From there you can manage everything: content, appearance, plugins, users and settings.
+From there you can manage everything: content, appearance, plugins, the Tools section, settings, and multiple users.
+WordPress lets you manage users with different roles, so editors and authors can work alongside your own admin account.

 Keeping your site secure and up to date

 WordPress releases regular updates to the core software, and themes and plugins have their own update cycles too.
-Keeping everything current is one of the most important things you can do for your site’s security.
-Outdated plugins are a common entry point for attackers, as known vulnerabilities in older versions are publicly documented.
+Running the latest versions is one of the most important things you can do for your site’s security.
+Outdated plugins are a common entry point for attackers, since known security issues in older versions are publicly documented.
+Occasionally a new version brings compatibility issues between a theme and a plugin, which is why testing updates on a staging site first pays off.

-You can read more about how plugins affect site security in our post on how plugins compromise security.
+You can read more about how plugins affect site security in our WordPress security guide.
 For sites that have already been affected, the knowledgebase guide on removing malware from WordPress covers the recovery process.

 Backups are the other side of this.
 WordPress does not back up your site automatically by default, so you need a plugin or a hosting-level backup solution to cover you.
-Our guide to WordPress backups explains your options.
+Our guide to WordPress backups explains your options for scheduling regular site backups.

 Performance basics